oracle-devrel/leagueoflegends-optimizer/articles/article2.md

 See [LICENSE](../LICENSE) for more details.

-Written by [jasperan](https://github.com/jasperan), edited by Victor Agreda Jr.
+Written by [Ignacio Guillermo Martínez](https://www.linkedin.com/in/ignacio-g-martinez/) [@jasperan](https://github.com/jasperan), edited by Victor Agreda Jr.